 The man who sold me my ticket warned me that it would make me beautiful and very fertile.
 Just something to keep in mind.

-The last city we visited was Nicosia, the world’s only divided capital city.
+The last city we visited in our Cyprus trip was Nicosia, the world’s only divided capital city.

 To pass through you just need to show your passport to the Turkish officials, then you can go back and forth as much as you like.
 There’s a lot of fascinating history in this city, so be sure to explore it to your heart’s content!